xmar/360Transformations/academicPaper/blog/post.rst

 To prevent `simulator sickness <http://hfs.sagepub.com/content/53/3/308.short>`_ and to provide good Quality of Experience (QoE), the vendors of HMDs recommend that `the enabling multimedia systems react to head movements as fast as the HMD refresh rate <https://developer.oculus.com/documentation/intro-vr/latest/concepts/bp_intro/>`_.
 Since `the refresh rate of state-of-the-art HMDs is 120 Hz <http://www.vrnerds.de/vr-brillen-vergleich/>`_, the whole system should react in less than 10 ms.
-Those characteristics make it challenging for service providers to deliver 360-Degree videos.
+Those characteristics make it challenging for service providers to deliver online cloud-based 360-Degree videos since such reaction time is one order of magnitude smaller than what `the most interactive cloud multimedia systems implements <http://peerdal.blogspot.fr/2012/12/brewing-storm-on-cloud-gaming-are-cdns.html>`_.

-To guarantee the 10 ms delay, content providers cannot stream directly the user viewport.
-To maintain interactivity, the state-of-the-art solution streams the full spherical video and let the HMD extracts the viewport in real time, according to the user head position.
+To maintain interactivity, the state-of-the-art solution is to stream the full spherical video and to let the HMD extract the viewport in real time, according to the user head position.
-Therefore the majority of the bandwidth is waste transmitting portion of the video that will never be displayed.
+Therefore the majority of the bandwidth is waste transmitting a portion of the video that will never be displayed (two third of the video for current HMD with 120-Degree FoV).

 .. figure:: images/360videos.gif
   :align: center